-BHS has been a high street staple for a number of years, but, like Woolworths before them – they are currently struggling.
+BHS was a high street staple for a number of years, but, like Woolworths before them – they struggled in the 21st century.

-Purchased for merely £1 in 2015 from Philip Green, the new owners have been trying to turn the business around.
+Purchased for merely £1 in 2015 from Philip Green, the new owners tried to turn the business around.
 The case of the administration of Woolworths is discussed in some detail in the Afin course.
-BHS, however, is going down a different route by pursuing a CVA (“Company Voluntary Arrangement”).
+BHS, however, went down a different route by pursuing a CVA (“Company Voluntary Arrangement”).

 As Afin students will be aware – the terms of a CVA will vary from company to company, and requires 75% of the creditors and 50% of the shareholders to back it.
 Some of the examples we discuss in Afin are that creditors might accept less pence in the pound for their debts, or they might accept a further delay before receiving their funds.

-This BHS example shows how versatile the CVA scheme can be.
-The retailer is particularly struggling with rent bills and, as such, their landlords have agreed to a cut in rent in some BHS stores, to allow the company to continue.
+This BHS example showed how versatile the CVA scheme can be.
+The retailer was particularly struggling with rent bills and, as such, their landlords agreed to a cut in rent in some BHS stores, to allow the company to continue.

-Well, I think it’s largely because they know that the BHS stores occupy a large space in many locations – a space that will potentially be hard to fill with another paying tenant given the fall in high street trading in recent years.
-And of course there is the potential that BHS will turn their fortunes around, and be able to pay increased rent in the future.
+Well, I think it’s largely because they knew that the BHS stores occupied a large space in many locations – a space that was potentially hard to fill with another paying tenant given the fall in high street trading in recent years.
+And of course there was the potential that BHS could turn their fortunes around, and be able to pay increased rent in the future.

-What’s interesting about this case is that the largest creditor – being the BHS pension fund – waived their voting rights in relation to this decision, and as such they allowed the landlords and other creditors to decide on the merits of this CVA.
-(But with a pension deficit of £571m, there are no doubt separate discussions ongoing in relation to the pension fund.)
+What’s interesting about that case is that the largest creditor – the BHS pension fund – waived their voting rights in relation to this decision, and as such they allowed the landlords and other creditors to decide on the merits of this CVA.
+(But with a pension deficit of £571m, there was separate discussions ongoing in relation to the pension fund.)